Westroads Mall: 2021 shootings

-On April 17, 2021, two individuals exchanged gunfire on the first floor of the mall near the JCPenney store following a confrontation in line at a pretzel stand.
-The men fought, and after 16-year old Makhi Woolridge-Jones drew a handgun, 21-year old Trequez Swift kicked the gun and fled, he was hit twice in the back and died of his injuries three hours later.
-Swift's companion returned fire but did not hit anyone.
-Woolridge-Jones was sentenced to a minimum of 35 years in prison after being convicted of second-degree murder.
+On April 17, 2021, two individuals exchanged gunfire on the first floor of the mall near the JCPenney store.
+Following a confrontation in line at a pretzel stand, 16-year old Makhi Woolridge-Jones drew a handgun and shot 21-year old Trequez Swift twice in the back as he tried to leave.
+Swift died from these injuries later that day.
+Swift's companion returned fire, but did not hit anyone.
+Woolridge-Jones was convicted of second-degree murder and sentenced to a minimum of 35 years in prison in 2022.